autumn-mck/site-astro/src/content/blog/blog/2024/python-nixos-bodge/index.md

 ---
 title: Bodging Python venv on NixOS
-description: When nothing works the way it's supposed to.
+description: Using computers in a non-intended way is always more fun!
 previewImage: ./distrobox.png
 published: 2024-11-21
 ---